kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d_exercise3.md

 plt.plot(signal);
 ```

 You want to smooth this signal using a moving average with a window of three samples.
-This means that you want to create a new array where each value is the average of the three neighbour values of the raw signal, as illustrated in {numref}`fig_moving_average`.
+This means creating a new array where each value is the average of the three neighbour values of the raw signal, as illustrated in {numref}`fig_moving_average`.

 ```{figure-md} fig_moving_average
 :width: 6in